MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-dynamic-search-ad-target.md

 Possible values include *Contains* and *Equals*.

 **Add:** Optional.
-If you do not set any of the dynamic ad target operator or value fields, then you are effectively targeting all webpages.
-You can only have one dynamic ad target per ad group for all webpages.
+If you do not set any of the dynamic ad target condition, operator or value fields, then you are effectively targeting all webpages.
+If you set Dynamic Ad Target Condition 1 and do not set Dynamic Ad Target Operator 1, we will use default operator for the operand selected.
+If you want to create URL Equals, operator must be passed.
 **Update:** Not allowed.
 You cannot update the dynamic ad target operator or value fields.
 To update the webpage conditions you must delete the dynamic ad target and add a new one.
 **Delete:** Read-only